oasis-open/cti-stix-elevator/docs/warnings.rst

 Unable to determine the hash type for *hash value*                                                                                          640     warn
 Required property *property* is not provided for ACS data marking                                                                           641     warn
 *id* was created without the xsi:type attribute.
 Some content might be missing                                                             642     warn
-ACS identifier %s contains no UUID, creating one *acs_identifier*                                                                           643     warn
+ACS identifier *identifier* is not valid                                                                                                    643     warn
 =========================================================================================================================================== ====    =====

 STIX Elevator conversion based on assumptions